rust-gamedev/rust-gamedev.github.io/content/news/028/index.md

   the engine.
 - Plugin-based asset pipeline as well as support for LDtk software projects.

-All these changes marks the beginning of stabilizing phase of the engine.
+All of these changes mark the beginning of stabilizing phase of the engine.
 The API more or less won't change much - now the focus is put entirely on the features that will push progress towards the Ignite visual game editor for artists and game designers to use.